-“Hotline Living and Working in Germany”: Do you have questions concerning job search in Germany?
-Please use our advisory service specially tailored for professionals from abroad.
-Our specialists will answer your individual questions relating to working and career in Germany and will help you on your way to work in Germany.
-You can get support in your job-hunting efforts by entering the live chat, or you can send us an e-mail to: make-it-in-germany(at)arbeitsagentur.de.
-In addition, you can get advice in German and English by contacting the “Hotline Living and Working in Germany” at: +49 30 1815 – 1111.
+“Hotline Living and Working in Germany”: Do you have questions concerning job hunting in Germany?
+Then we recommend using our special advisory service for professionals from abroad.
+Our experts will answer your individual questions relating to working and careers in Germany and will help you on your path to employment in Germany.
+YTo use this service, you can either use our live chat or send us an email to make-it-in-germany(at)arbeitsagentur.de.
+Alternatively, you can get advice in German and English by contacting the “Hotline Living and Working in Germany” on +49 30 1815 – 1111.

-The multilingual portal EURES provides in Europe interesting job prospects and funding programs of the European Union.
-For your job search: Find on the EURES Internet portal job offers from Germany and 31 other European countries, information about living and working in the different countries and the contact details of EURES advisors.
+The multilingual portal EURES provides information on interesting job prospects in Europe and funding programmes of the European Union.
+And particularly useful for your job search: The EURES Internet portal publishes job offers from Germany and 31 other European countries, information about living and working in the different countries and contact details of EURES advisors.